adetalhouet/acm-playground/README.md

 ###### Prerequisites
 1. It is required to have Ansbile Tower installed.
 See [here](https://releases.ansible.com/ansible-tower/setup_openshift/) on how to install Tower on OpenShift
-2. Update `apps/00-tower-setup/tower_cli.cfg` according to your environment
+2. Update `apps/00-tower-setup/tower_cli-EXAMPLE.cfg` according to your environment and rename it `apps/00-tower-setup/tower_cli.cfg`
 3. Create a [ServiceNow developer account](https://developer.servicenow.com/dev.do) and update `apps/00-tower-setup/group_var/credentials.yaml` accordingly
 4. Run `ansible-playbook apps/00-tower-setup/tower-setup.yml` to create the various elements required in Tower.